NTNU-CSIE-SA/previousExamSystem/src/backend/README.md

     "subject": "new subject", // can have it or not, string 0 < length < 100
     "semester": "new semester", // can have it or not, string 0 < length < 100
     "exam_type": "new type", // can have it or not, string 0 < length < 100
-    "verify": 0 // can have it or not, 0 or 1
+    "verified": 0 // can have it or not, 0 or 1
 }
 ```
 #### output